r0hankrishnan/song-popularity/README.md

 ## Song Popularity Prediction Project (In Progress)
+**If you are visiting from my CV, please go to the class-work folder to see my code and writing submissions**

+*Apologies for the incomplete README, I am currently in the process of expanding upon this project!*

 This is an expansion of the final project for STAT 1361.
 In this project we are given a data set containing a list of songs across three genres (pop, rock, and jazz), their characteristics, and their popularities.
 I will explore the data and then create several models to predict a song's popularity based on the given information.